-Option to use a causal window, that is, a window which contains only past (and optionally, present) observations.
+Option to use a causal window, that is, a window that contains only past (and optionally, present) observations.
 The timestamp for the extremum point will be at the right border of the window.

-If you de-select this option, Dataiku DSS uses a bilateral window, that is, a window which places the timestamp for the extremum point at its center.
+If you deselect this option, Dataiku DSS uses a bilateral window, that is, a window that places the timestamp for the extremum point at its center.

 Window shape applied to the Sum and Average operations.
-The shape is specified as one of these values:
+The shape can take on one of these values:

 Rectangular: simple rectangular window with a flat profile

 Triangle: triangle window (with nonzero values at the endpoints)

 Bartlett: triangle window (with zero values at the endpoints)